-Today in Africa, millions of Africans might attribute the invention of the smartphone (among many other things) to the Europeans.
+Today in Africa, millions of Africans attribute the invention of the smartphone (among many other things) to the Europeans.
 They do not know that the glorified digital phone was invented by a Black man like themselves.
-And this points to our gospel about teaching Black people worldwide about the prowess and achievements of their forebears – History is important.
+And this points to our gospel about teaching Black people worldwide about the prowess and achievements of their forebears – African History is important.

 Jesse Eugene Russell’s story is one that makes us exceptionally proud.
-He is not the only Black person who has had a tremendous impact on the telecommunications industry.
+He is not the only Black person who has had a tremendous impact in the telecommunications industry.
 Just like him, a woman, Dr. Marian Rogers Croak, invented the VOIP system for making calls over the internet.
 And they are just a few in the internet and telecommunications industry.

 Early Life And Education Of Jesse Eugene Russell

-Russell was born in Nashville, Tennessee, Unites States of America, on April 26, 1948, to a family of 13.
+Jesse Eugen Russell was born in Nashville, Tennessee, Unites States of America, on April 26, 1948, to a family of 13.
 He had two sisters and eight brothers, and their parents were Charles Albert Russell and Mary Louise Russell.